-• The initial focus of the program is on solar hybrid systems.
-Other renewable energy technologies may at a later stage be accepted by the NEP on a case-by-case basis

-• Initially, only mini grid projects in unserved areas will be eligible.
-Mini grid projects in underserved areas may be considered for a PBG at a later stage.
+- The initial focus of the program is on solar hybrid systems.
+Other renewable energy technologies may at a later stage be accepted by the NEP on a case-by-case basis - Mini grid projects in unserved and underserved areas will be eligible, including both isolated and interconnected mini grids as defined in the NERC Regulation for Mini-Grids 2016.